buyallmemes/blog-api/posts/20240422-testing-guideline.md

   ```

   Why?
-  I'm seeing this all the time, and every single time my reaction is "Why?"
+  I see this all the time, and every single time my reaction is "Why?"
   After all these years, I still don't understand.
   I probably missed a memo or something.
   In most cases, there's a beautiful builder pattern hidden somewhere.